earthly/website/blog/_posts/2023-06-30-rust-macros.md

  - Macro
  - Programming
  - Efficient
-excerpt: "This article explores the power of macros in Rust programming, providing practical examples and best practices.
-Learn how to use macros effectively and efficiently to simplify your code and reduce runtime complexity."
+excerpt: This article explores the power of macros in Rust, providing practical examples and best practices for using them effectively.
+Whether you're new to macros or looking to enhance your understanding, this article will help you harness the full potential of macros in your Rust projects.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article presents practical examples for using macros in Rust.
 If you're interested in a different approach to building and packaging software then [check us out](/).**